abbylewis/pecan/models/sipnet/README.md

 ## What is SIPNET?

-SIPNET (Simplified Photosynthesis and Evapotranspiration Model) is a lightweight ecosystem model designed to simulate complex environmental dynamics.
-It tracks carbon, water, nitrogen, and trace greenhouse-gas (N₂O, CH₄) interactions, supporting applications from forest carbon inventories to managed croplands.
+The SIPNET v1 (**S**implified PnET (**P**hotosynthesis** and **E**vapo**t**ranspiration)) model is a lightweight ecosystem model designed to simulate ecosystem carbon and water dynamics.

+SIPNET v2 added a nitrogen cycle, trace greenhouse-gas (N₂O, CH₄) fluxes, and support for cropland and ecosystem management.
+As of PEcAn v1.10, support for SIPNET v2 is partially implemented and under active development.

 **Key Features:**
 - Simulates photosynthesis, respiration, allocation, soil water, soil temperature, and nitrogen cycling